melezhik/swat/README2.md

 - Swat is a powerful and yet simple and flexible tool for rapid web automated testing development.

-- Swat is a web application oriented test framework, this means that it equips you with nothing more than you need to automatically test your web application, it is light weighted  and easy to use tool not burdened by many other "generic" things that you probably won't ever use.
+- Swat is a web application oriented test framework, this means that it equips you with all you need for a web test development and yet it's not burdened by many other "generic" things that you probably won't ever use.

-- Swat does not carry all heavy load on it's shoulder, with the help of it's "older brother" - curl swat makes a http requests in a smart way.
+- Swat does not carry all heavy load on it's shoulders, with the help of it's "elder brother" - curl swat makes a http requests in a smart way.
 This means if you know and love curl swat might be easy way to go.
 Swat just passes all curl related parameter as is to curl and let curl do it's job.

-- Swat is text oriented tool, for good or for bad it does not provide any level of http DOM or xpath hacking, it does not even try to decouple http headers from a body.
+- Swat is a text oriented tool, for good or for bad it does not provide any level of http DOM or xpath hacking, it does not even try to decouple http headers from a body.
 Actually _it just returns you a text_ where you can find and grep in old good unix way.
 Does this sound suspiciously simple?
-Sometimes most of things could be tested in a simple way.
+I believe that most of things could be tested in a simple way.

-- Swat is extendable by adding custom perl code, this is where you may add desired complexity to your test stories.
+- Swat is extendable by writing custom perl code, this is where you may add desired complexity to your test stories.

 - And finally swat relies on prove as internal test runner - this has many, many good results:

-    - swat transparently pass all it's arguments to prove which make it simple to adjust swat runner behavior in a prove way
+    - swat transparently passes all it's arguments to prove which makes it simple to adjust swat runner behavior in a prove way
     - swat tests might be easily embedded as unit tests into a cpan distributions.
     - test reports are emitted in a TAP format which is portable and easy to read.